otonashi-labs/chatgpt-wrapped/README.md

 *   **No Tracking**: This tool has no analytics or external reporting.
 *   **Protected**: The `.gitignore` is pre-configured to ensure no JSON exports or `.env` files are ever committed.

+## 📝 Notes

+*  Gemini 3 Flash seems to treat GPT-4o with slight arrogance.
+This is seen by weirdly lower costs for 4o.
+Or it's just the LLM models progress.

 ## 📄 License

 MIT